 Important documents to attach to your application

-In India, you can apply for a Schengen visa through visa application centres such as VFS Global.
-You must book an appointment online to submit your documents at the centre, for biometrics (fingerprinting and facial scan) and pay the visa fee.
+Next, to initiate the visa process, you need to book an appointment online or in person at the embassy/consulate.
+Then, accordingly, submit your documents along with biometrics (fingerprinting and facial scan) and pay the visa fee.
 A travel agent can also be hired to do most of the leg work.
 In both cases, you have to ensure that you have attached all the required documents.

 The documents you need for the visa can be divided into two categories: standard documents and visa-specific documents.

 - Two photographs in the dimension 34X44 mm, taken within the last three months.

 - A valid passport that is not older than 10 years and has at least three to four months before it expires.
 Attach any other old passport that has visas on them.

 - Round trip flight tickets along with travel itinerary and cover letter that mentions your intent of stay and purpose clearly.